CtrlK

 Conciseness

-The skill is extremely verbose at ~400+ lines, with four large template implementations that are largely boilerplate code.
+The skill is extremely verbose at ~400+ lines, with four large template implementations covering PostgreSQL, Elasticsearch, and a custom RAG pipeline.
+Much of this is boilerplate code that Claude could generate from brief specifications.
 The 'When to Use This Skill' and 'Core Concepts' sections explain things Claude already knows.
-The Elasticsearch and PostgreSQL templates could be dramatically condensed or split into separate files.
+The do's/don'ts section states obvious best practices.

 1 / 3